 |Academic Departments||Academic Resources||Services||Other|

-It is my privilege to serve Evangel University for over 20 years in areas of student life, career development, counseling, academic support, and teaching.
-I am passionate about helping students gain a sense of vocational calling in their lives and actively engage in opportunities for practical integration of faith, living, and learning.
+It is my privilege to serve Evangel University for over 20 years in areas of student and academic life, in areas of career development, counseling, academic support, disabilities, strengths education, program coordination, and teaching.
+I am passionate about helping students gain a sense who they are and what that means in terms of their callings in life.
+At Evangel, we are truly committed to our mission of educating and equipping students to become Spirit-empowered servants of God who impact the church and society globally.

 Title: Vice President for Student Development